EVERYTHING YOU WANTED TO KNOW ABOUT COMMUNITY FUTURES HURON

 1 BUSINESS, 1 JOB AT A TIME – IT ALL ADDS UP

-Since inception in October 1993, the Huron Business Development Corporation has invested a total of $31,538,269 of public funds into local economic development initiatives.
+Since inception in October 1993, the Huron Business Development Corporation, now known as Community Futures Huron, has invested a total of $31,538,269 of public funds into local economic development initiatives.
 As of March 31st, 2017, these investments have helped launch or expand 2,722 commercial enterprises throughout Huron County, or approximately 40% of all farms and businesses in the region.
 In turn, these enterprises employ 9,533 people, or approximately 30% of the Huron County labour force.

 Putting things in perspective, on average, the CFH helps launch 2 business ventures/week - week-in and week-out, while roughly 8 jobs are created or maintained in the Huron County economy.
 The average one-time public cost/ job to the taxpayer through contributions made by the Community Futures Huron is just $3,219.
 This number compares very favourably with other federal & provincial job creation programs.